-How to fix a dishwasher that won't drain
+How to fix a dishwasher that won't drainby Yvette Fletcher

-A dishwasher that doesn't drain can cause concern in your kitchen, but you may not need to buy a new machine, or pay a professional for repairs.
+A dishwasher that won't drain can cause concern in your kitchen, but you may not need to buy a new machine, or pay a professional for repairs.

-How to repair a dishwasher that won't drain
+Video guide: how to fix a dishwasher that won't drain

 Turn off your dishwasher before starting work